Welcome

 Welcome to Wildground Nursery

 Wildground Nursery is an excellent Teacher Led Setting within an Outstanding Early Years Provision located at Wildground Infant School in Dibden Purlieu, just outside the village of Hythe in Southampton.
-The provision is led by Molly Weeks (Ba Hons) an experienced Early Years Teacher supported by early years practitioners.
+The provision is led by Molly Mullen (Ba Hons) an experienced Early Years Teacher supported by early years practitioners.
 Molly works closely with the strong Early Years Team and SENCO within the infant school.

 We are a fully inclusive setting offering a high quality, safe, nurturing environment where children learn through play.
 We support child development through the use of the foundation stage framework and our partnerships with parents, carers and the wider community.
 We use Makaton, cued articulation, small group times, language box and many other interventions and strategies to ensure all children are well supported within their development.
 We aim to build strong foundations for every child to achieve their potential and prepare your child for their continuing educational journey with our federation values "Learn and Succeed Together for the Journey Ahead" at the heart of all activities.